FrediKats/VkLibrary/README.md

 ```

 ## Uploading Files
-VkLibrary has a helper section containing methods for <a href="https://vk.com/dev/upload_files">photo, video, audio, document uploading</a>.
+VkLibrary has a helper section containing methods for <a href="https://vk.com/dev/upload_files">photos, videos, audios and documents uploading</a>.
 This section is called <b>UploadHelper</b>.
-Here is an example below on how to upload a document to VK servers:
+There is an example below on how to upload a document to VK servers:
 ```c#
 // Get documents upload server. var server = await vk.Docs.GetUploadServer();